 Button Description Save The Save button saves the current settings for the job.
+Duplicate The Duplicate button duplicates selected pages in the Thumbnails pane.
+Delete The Delete key deletes selected pages in the Thumbnails pane.
 Revert The Revert button reverts to the previous settings for the job.
 Proof Print The Proof Print button prints a single copy or iterative proof of a job directly from Fiery ImageViewer to verify output.
 Proof print does not save changes if any are made or change the original job.
 Magnifier Q (Fiery ImageViewer v3) Displays a magnified area of the image around the cursor location that moves with the cursor.
 (Fiery ImageViewer v4) Zooms in on the image by a fraction.

-Wiper (Fiery ImageViewer v4) The Wiper button provides split screen on a diagonal, so the user can see the image before and after adjustments are made.
-The user can pan the image to move the split to before or after correction.
-To move or swipe the diagonal on the image, click ctrl+alt for Windows and click cmd+opt for macOS and use the wheel on the mouse to spin the diagonal.
+Button Description Wiper [[] (Fiery ImageViewer v4) The Wiper button provides split screen on a diagonal, so the user can see the image before and after adjustments are made.
+The user can pan the image to move the split to before or after correction.To move or swipe the diagonal on the image, click ctrl+alt for Windows and click cmd+opt for macOS and use the wheel on the mouse to spin the diagonal.
+Ruler The Ruler button displays measuring rulers along the X and Y axes on the sides of the canvas.
+Measure The Measure button activates a measuring tool that allows you to click on two locations in your document.
+The tool measures the distance and angle between the two points, and the height and width on the X and Y axes.
 Rotate The Rotation button allows you to rotate the Image Preview display in 90-degree increments.
 Note: This action does not alter the orientation of the final printing output.
 Rotation is a global setting that affects all pages within the job.
+Mirror The Mirror button allows you to mirror the image preview horizontally, and to reverse the mirror effect on the image preview.
+Note: This action does not alter the final printing output.
+Mirror is a global setting that affects all the pages within the job.
 Local Correction The Local Correction tool allows you to draw a selection box anywhere on the image to locally make color edits.
 The button is available only for the Fiery server that supports the Local Correction feature.